as2394as/Deep-Learning/README.md

+## Deep Learning
-# Used Convolutional neural network to classify images among multiple different classes for example automobile, human, cat, frog etc
+Used Convolutional neural network to classify and segment images